THE RIGHT CYCLING SUNGLASSES

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the product name links in this review.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.

 As my longest-serving fellow tester (i.e., he’s put up with my requests for product feedback more than anyone should have to), Nate has evaluated a lot of different cycling gear and kit over the years.
 And as a guy who leads his club’s 23-25mph group rides, spends time riding in a lot of different road and off-road conditions, and has built a career in the world of optical device technology, it’s fair to say he’s one whose perspective on cycling sunglasses I want to know.

 Here’s what he thought of the ones he chose to test.

 For me, the Tifosi Crits feel light as a feather, are very secure, and are unobtrusive in my peripheral vision.
-Because they aren’t as big as a lot of the cycling sunglasses you see today, they have a bit less wind coverage but are still adequate on road rides as your eyes aren’t constantly working to see roots and rocks at hyperspeed the way they would riding off-road.
+Because they aren’t as big as many of the cycling glasses you see today, they have a bit less wind coverage but are still adequate on road rides as your eyes aren’t constantly working to see roots and rocks at hyperspeed the way they would riding off-road.